SalesforceCommerceCloud/sfcc-sample-apps/README.md

 The sample application shows you a recommended approach for building a storefront, but it is not a complete and fully functional storefront reference application.
 The sample application now includes a home page, product list page, and product detail page.
 More great features are coming soon!

+You can [extend](docs/componentExtension.md) the sample app to add your own functionality and features.

 Note: sfcc-sample-apps is a monorepo with a sample application and Backend For Frontend (BFF) dependency modules.
 Typically, dependencies modules are published to a public npm server.
 However to develop an application, the modules are included together in a single repository.

 ## Prerequisites